deep-entertainment/safehouse/design/gdd.md

 As they are eating, [marjorie](characters/marjorie.md) tries to grill [rebeca](characters/rebeca.md) to find out wether she tries to scare her.
 At the same time, [rebeca](characters/rebeca.md) tries to test Calvin to find out more.
 They get into an argument. [calvin](characters/calvin.md) gets in between them and something he says triggers something in [rebeca](characters/rebeca.md), so she backs off and tells him that she will go shopping and leaves (the cupboard is still open)

 After breakfast, [marjorie](characters/marjorie.md) again takes the dishes to the kitchen.
-She wonders why the supplies seem to be fully stocked.

 In the trash she finds a make-up brush.